ashthomasweb/template--lumberjack/README.md

 ## Features
 List of features ready and TODOs for future development
 * Fully mobile ready
-* Scalable architecture
+* SMACCS Scalable architecture
-*

 To-do list:
 * Implement blog post pagination and sorting.
 * Pass error handling to frontend and output to console.
-* Blog pagination, date sort
+* Blog pagination, date sorting.

 ## Known Issues
 * Instagram slider needs a js position helper function.
 Fast-clicking results in partial photo's being displayed.
 * "Card" element's border radius has display errors allowing the background-color of the inner element to show through.
 FIXED
-* event.path is not supported in Firefox, Edge, or IE. However, the main blog intro uses event.path to find parent elements and apply hover effect on mouseover of entire element.
+* Browser issue: event.path is not supported in Firefox, Edge, or IE. However, the main blog intro uses event.path to find parent elements and apply hover effect on mouseover of entire element.

 ## Status
-Project is: _in progress_.
+Project is: _in development_.

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...

 ## Contact
-Created by (https://www.rideoutweb.com/) - feel free to contact me!
+Created by Ash Thomas (https://www.ashthomasweb.com/) - feel free to contact me!